 These astringents can leave you looking dried out—because they dry you out.
 "They strip the skin of natural oils, leading to dry skin and irritation," says Madan.

-Recommendation: Madan recommends gentle moisturizing products like Aquaphor or Vaseline instead.
+The Rx: Madan recommends gentle moisturizing products like Aquaphor or Vaseline instead.

 You're Using Scrubs To Treat Your Acne